How player data analytics help reduce churn

-AI-powered data tools, including machine learning and natural language processing, manage to track real-time huge volumes of feedback from customers.
-Such unstructured data then goes through the process of analysis and structuring, so that companies can figure out what customers converse about regarding the product and brand.
+AI-powered data tools, including machine learning and natural language processing, manage to track real-time huge volumes of feedback from players.
+Such unstructured data then goes through the process of analysis and structuring, so that companies can figure out what players converse about regarding the games, features, and brand.

-Such qualitative analysis, or the data explaining the "why it happened", helps companies greatly to figure out the "what happened".
-They can now evaluate their previous decisions and plan their next steps, based on accurate feedback data from their customers.
+Such qualitative analysis, or the data explaining the "why it happened", helps companies greatly to figure out "what happened".
+They can now evaluate their previous decisions and plan their next steps, based on accurate feedback data from their players.

 More tools to figure out churn

 Dealing with churn is always a delicate and difficult matter.
-Using the AI-powered platform to figure out why customers are not happy and what led them to churn, is the first step toward fixing the problem.
+Using the AI-driven player feedback analytics platform to figure out why players are not happy and what led them to churn, is the first step toward fixing the problem.

 The digital tools promise fast collection and analysis of the players' voice, and that puts companies in a position to fix a product's category, feature, or segment almost immediately.
 Ultimately, they can handle churn better and minimize its damages.